Team Stork surviving lockdown

 We’ve compiled our favourite tunes into a Team Stork spotify playlist.
 So kick back and chill out to these beautiful sounds.

 We are privileged to see so many acts of kindness in the nature of the work we do at Stripey Stork.
-If you would like to share in this positivity and be involved in Stripey Stork once we are able to welcome volunteers again, please drop Charlotte an email on email@example.com.
-We are going to be particularly busy, so your help will be needed and you’ll be doing something positive for your community and your own well-being.
+If you would like to share in this positivity and be involved in Stripey Stork once we are able to welcome new volunteers again, please drop Charlotte or Laura an email on [email protected].
+We have a busy year ahead, so any time your help will be needed and you’ll be doing something positive for your community and your own well-being.

 Many thanks to the team – Charlotte, Donna, Lydia, Nancy, Nicola, Sophie, Sonya and Susy for contributing your ideas to this blog.
 We have no doubt that one positive thing to come out of this crisis will be an appreciation of the more simpler things in life, spending more time with each other and the area which we live.